This list is representative of the nature and number of electives offered each year.

 Professor Scott A. Neslin

 This course introduces students to the concepts and methods of database marketing, the use of customer data to enhance marketing effectiveness.
 Students will work with real world applications and databases.
-Methods covered include lifetime value of the customer (LTV), predictive modeling (e.g., regression, logistic regression, multinomial logit, cluster analysis, decision trees, and neural nets), and experimentation/testing.
-Applications include list selection, prospecting, cross-selling, up-selling, market segmentation, product personalization, and multichannel customer management.
+Methods covered include lifetime value of the customer (LTV), predictive modeling (e.g., regression, logistic regression, multinomial logic, cluster analysis, decision trees, and neural nets), and experimentation/testing.
+Applications include list selection, prospecting, cross-selling, up-selling, market segmentation, churn management, internet targeting, and multichannel customer management.
 Industries examined include catalogs, software, retailing, financial services, electrical equipment, consumer electronics, telecom, and retail banking.
 Upon completing this course, students should have a working knowledge of database marketing, its application potential, and limitations.

 GLOBAL MARKETING (GMKTG)